officialnico/py-tutorial/open_sesame.md

 and this is what it looks like when we run this code above:
 ![](https://imgur.com/2fSSkzW.jpg)

-When python is opening this file its all one big string, no separation, its up to you to separate the values into lists that you can work with.
+When python is opening this file it's all one big string, no separation, its up to you to separate the values into lists that you can work with.

 ## To extract the data from a .csv file! 🌈